brucou/movie-search-app/article/article.md

 one instead.

-While the concept may be novel to some, and this article covers them relatively fast, I encourage you to pause and rewind when lost, consult the code examples, and post your questions on stack overflow.
+While the concept may be novel to some, and this article covers them relatively fast, I encourage you to pause and rewind when lost, consult the code examples, and post your questions in the comment section.

 ## The movie search app
 Your preliminary analysis produced detailed specifications and a set of screens corresponding to